Islam-shahpar/ITP132/README.md

 Hi this is Shahpar Islam.
 Your instructor for ITP132 : C++ Programming I

-In this particular repository, I will post codes and necessary instructions by lectures.<br/>
+In this particular repository, I will post codes and necessary instructions for lectures.<br/>
 Please follow the below list to find the codes for the lectures:<br/>

 Lecture 1 : Basic Skeleton<br/>